knpuniversity/symfony2-rest/knpu/episode4/jwt-guard-authenticator.md

 "Implement Methods".
 Select the ones under Guard:

 [[[ code('5b3b199654') ]]]

+***TIP
+Version 2 of LexikJWTAuthenticationBundle comes with an authenticator that's based off of the one we're about to build.
+Feel free to use it instead of building your own... once you learn how it works.
+***

 Now, do that *one* more time and also select the `start()` method.
 That'll put `start()` on the bottom, which will be more natural: